GUIDE Japan Shopping Q&A Some common questions, answered

-A: As of July 2021, check for the “Tax-Free Shop” logo or ask a sales assistant if the shop offers tax-free purchases.
+A: Check for the “Tax-Free Shop” logo or ask a sales assistant if the shop offers tax-free purchases.
 Be sure to bring your passport with you (or your cruise ship tourist permit).
 Spend over 5,000 yen on either general goods or consumables.
 After purchasing your goods, take the items, your receipt and your passport to the tax-free counter and fill out the forms.
 The VAT will be immediately deducted from your purchase, and your items will be placed in a special bag for tax-free items.
 Be sure to keep your Record of Purchase and submit it to customs when you leave Japan.
 For more information, please refer to our Tax-Free Shopping Guide

 Q: What is “gift wrapping service?”

 A: Most shops, especially in tourist areas, offer a free (or reasonably priced) wrapping service upon purchase.
 If you tell the clerk your items are a gift, they will wrap up your items for you, saving you the time and effort.
 Just make sure to keep track of what's what.
 It can be difficult to remember everything you've bought after a lot of shopping when everything is so nicely wrapped.